nirdong/MachineLearning/EnglishNote/note.md

 These two types of structures take different approaches to storing and accessing data in the computer's memory.
 These approaches in turn lead to different space/time trade-offs in the algorithms that manipulate the collections.

+The implication took a while to sink in.